ngab0/monty/README.md

 # 0x19 C - Stacks, Queues - LIFO, FIFO :pencil2:

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
 This projects covers concepts of Stacks, Queues, LIFO, FIFO implementation.
-This was a duo project with the awesome partner [Karen Herrera](https://github.com/karenaHV/) At the end of this project, We were able to solve these questions:
+This was a duo project with the awesome partner [irambona odilon](https://github.com/odilon-cloud/) At the end of this project, We were able to solve these questions:

 * What do LIFO and FIFO mean